google/weather-tools/weather_mv/README.md

 _Command options_:

 * `-o, --output_table`: (required) Full name of destination BigQuery table.
 Ex: my_project.my_dataset.my_table
+* `--geo_data_csv_path`: (required) A path to dump the geo data CSV.
+This CSV consists of columns: latitude, longitude, geo_point, and geo_polygon.
+We calculate all of this information upfront so that we do not need to process it every time we process a set of files.
 * `-v, --variables`:  Target variables (or coordinates) for the BigQuery schema.
 Default: will import all data variables as columns.
 * `-a, --area`:  Target area in [N, W, S, E].
 Default: Will include all available area.
 * `--import_time`: When writing data to BigQuery, record that data import occurred at this time (format: YYYY-MM-DD HH:MM:SS.usec+offset).
 Default: now in UTC.
 * `--infer_schema`: Download one file in the URI pattern and infer a schema from that file.
-Default: off
+Default: off.
 * `--xarray_open_dataset_kwargs`: Keyword-args to pass into `xarray.open_dataset()` in the form of a JSON string.
-* `--coordinate_chunk_size`: The size of the chunk of coordinates used for extracting vector data into BigQuery.
-Used to tune parallel uploads.
+* `--rows_chunk_size`: The size of the chunk of rows to be loaded into memory for processing.
+  Depending on your system's memory, use this to tune how much rows to process.
+Default: 1000000.
 * `--tif_metadata_for_start_time` : Metadata that contains tif file's start/initialization time.
 Applicable only for tif files.
 * `--tif_metadata_for_end_time` : Metadata that contains tif file's end/forecast time.
 Applicable only for tif files (optional).
-* `-s, --skip-region-validation` : Skip validation of regions for data migration.
+* `-s, --skip_region_validation` : Skip validation of regions for data migration.
 Default: off.
 * `--disable_grib_schema_normalization` : To disable grib's schema normalization.
 Default: off.
 * `--skip_creating_polygon` : Not ingest grid points as polygons in BigQuery.
 Default: Ingest grid points as Polygon in BigQuery.
 Note: This feature relies on the assumption that the provided grid has an equal distance between consecutive points of latitude and longitude.
+* `--skip_creating_geo_data_csv`: Skip the generation of the geo data CSV if it already exists at the given --geo_data_csv_path.
+  Please note that the geo data CSV is mandatory for ingesting data into BigQuery.
+Default: Create geo data CSV file.

 Invoke with `bq -h` or `bigquery --help` to see the full range of options.